How to build a professional development plan for teachers

 It’s important to be proactive and take ownership of professional development.
 Follow through on commitments—but be flexible and adjust plans based on progress or changing needs.

-Step 4: Measure the success of the teacher professional development plan
+Step 4: MEASURE the success of the teacher professional development plan

 To determine the effectiveness of the professional development plan, teachers need to measure progress and evaluate outcomes.
 This can be done by setting benchmarks for success, tracking progress, and evaluating the impact of professional development activities on teaching effectiveness and student learning.